plenteum/plenteum/README.md

 - `cd src`
 - `./Plenteumd --version`

-### Mining

-Read the guide by [@Charlie](https://virtopia.ca/how-to-mine-plenteum/)

-### Support

-Join our discord [here](http://chat.plenteum.com) or email us on support AT plenteum.com

 #### Thanks

-Cryptonote Developers, Bytecoin Developers, Monero Developers, Forknote Project, TurtleCoin Developers and TurtleCoin Community
+Cryptonote Developers, Bytecoin Developers, Monero Developers, Forknote Project, Plenteum Community

 ### Copypasta for license when editing files

 Hi Plenteum contributor, thanks for forking and sending back Pull Requests.
-We are working on more comprehensive documentation, for now this is the bit we need to get into all the files we touch.
-Please add it to the top of the files, see src/CryptoNoteConfig.h for an example.
+Extensive docs about contributing are in the works or elsewhere.
+For now this is the bit we need to get into all the files we touch.
+Please add it to the top of the files, see [src/CryptoNoteConfig.h](https://github.com/plenteum/plenteum/commit/28cfef2575f2d767f6e512f2a4017adbf44e610e) for an example.

+Should you choose to contribute to Plenteum, please ensure your Pull Requests are submitted against out [testnet repo](https://github.com/plenteum/testnet)

 ```
 // Copyright (c) 2012-2017, The CryptoNote developers, The Bytecoin developers
 // Copyright (c) 2014-2018, The Monero Project
-// Copyright (c) 2018, The TurtleCoin Developers
+// Copyright (c) 2018-2019, The TurtleCoin Developers
-// Copyright (c) 2018, The Plenteum Developers
+// Copyright (c) 2018-2019, The Plenteum Developers
 //
 // Please see the included LICENSE file for more information.
 ```